aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 The following code example shows how to efficiently visit all direct and indirect child nodes of a composite node:

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_node-RecurseAllNodes.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_node-RecurseAllNodes.py" >}}

 ### Typed Access to Child and Parent Nodes {#typed-access-to-child-and-parent-nodes}